pawl/raspberry-pi-1u-server/README.md

 1. Install the Raspberry Pi's into their cases.
 ![install raspberry pi into geekworm case](https://raw.githubusercontent.com/pawl/raspberry-pi-1u-server/master/pictures/install_in_case.jpg)
 1. Install the M.2 drives into their enclosures.
+1. Insert a SD card into each of the Pi's.
 1. Add mounting tape to each of the SSDs and attach them to the top of the Raspberry Pi's.
 ![add mounting tape to ssd](https://raw.githubusercontent.com/pawl/raspberry-pi-1u-server/master/pictures/add_ssd_sticky.jpg)
 1. Add mounting tape to the bottom of the raspberry pi cases.
 Don't remove the bottom cover of the adhesive yet.